hyweljohnllewellyn/yahoomediaplayer/README.md

 <a href="{{ site.url }}/audio/deck the halls.mp3">Deck the Halls</a>
 ```

-### Any mp3 audio on your site will now have play icons and a nifty sidebar...
+### Any mp3 audio on your site will now have play icons and a useful sidebar...

 See an example at http://www.victoriancarolsingershire.uk/.